martel-innovate/join-fiware-lab-guide/docs/node-disconnection/infographic.md

-# Deregistering your node in the Infographic
+# De-Registering your Node in the Infographic